Quantum entanglement and Bell inequality violation at colliders: Qubits: baryons, top quarks, leptons and photons

 In \cite{Dong:2023xiw} and \cite{Han:2023fci} the simulation is extended to include the semi-leptonic decays: \be p +p \to t+\bar t \to \ell \nu + 2 b +2 j \, . \ee The semi-leptonic channel contains more events, and fewer undetected particles, and could therefore provide a result with less uncertainty than the fully leptonic one.
+However the spin analysis in this channel is more challenging due to the difficulty in determining which jet from the $W$ originated from an up-type quark and which from a down-type quark, reducing the spin analysing power.
 The same software packages, as described above, are used in the numerical simulations.
 The result is that tagging through the semi-leptonic channel brings more events even though the efficiency is reduced.
 An increase of a factor 1.6 in significance is expected between the fully leptonic and the semi-leptonic channels.

 The combinations, derived from the CSHC inequality in \eq{CHSH-2}, \be |C_{rr} - C_{nn}| -\sqrt{2} > 0 \quad \text{or} \quad |C_{kk} + C_{rr}| > 0 \ee are used to mark the violation of the Bell inequality.
 Both works find a significance of $4\sigma$ at Hi-Lumi (with 3 ab$^{-1}$ of luminosity) for the violation of the Bell inequality in the region of large invariant mass and scattering angle.